“If my satnav shows I’m going 4/5 miles an hour slower than my car speedometer says, which do I believe?” Asked by Tabitha, September 2012

 So, Tabitha, that’s why your car speedometer reads higher than your satnav.
 Thanks for your question!

-If you have a question for Stuart, submit it here and it will be answered soon.
+If you have a question for us to cover in a future article, head over to the #AskTCE page and it will be answered soon.
 If you found this article helpful, please take the time to share it with your friends on Facebook, Twitter, LinkedIn, Google+, StumbleUpon or Reddit.
 Thank you